-Bruce Power announced its $3-million ‘Made in Ontario’ plan with the promise to contribute to the province’s economic recovery through job creation and supporting health care and energy innovation.
+Bruce Power announced its $3-billion ‘Made in Ontario’ plan with the promise to contribute to the province’s economic recovery through job creation and supporting health care and energy innovation.
 Shortly afterwards, Bruce Power and NII also released a vision for the next 50 years of operation.

 OPG’s Centre for Canadian Nuclear Sustainability (CCNS) invests in innovation of nuclear power throughout the CANDU life cycle.
 The centre is also developing projects to prepare for Pickering Nuclear decommissioning.